pmb399/H5Analysis/README.md

 2. Enter the file name of the scan to analyse ('FileName.h5')

+3. Enter SCA name for independent stream, corresponding to length of first axis.

-3. Options for **stack** quantities include:
+4. Options for **stack** quantities include:
 - All STACK specified in the config

-4. Select scan to analyse
+5. Select scan to analyse

-7. Set optional flags.
+6. Set optional flags.
 Options include:
 - _norm_ (Normalizes to [0,1])
 - _xcoffset_ (Defines a constant shift in the x-stream)
 - _xoffset_ (Takes a list of tuples and defines a polynomial fit of the x-stream)